tcgtest09/millionaire-bench/README.md

 ## Usage

-1. Make sure your LLM server (e.g., LM Studio) is running and accessible at `http://localhost:1234`
+1. Make sure your LLM server (e.g., LM Studio) is running (default is `http://localhost:1234`)
+2. Edit the config.json, change `model` and `inference_parameters` if needed
-2. Run the benchmark script:
+3. Run the benchmark script:
 ```bash
 python3 benchmark_llm.py
 ```

-3. When prompted, enter which question to start with:
+4. When prompted, enter which question to start with:
+	- Enter `0` to play all 45 rounds sequentially
-   - Enter a number between 1-45 to start with that question set (level 1-15)
+	- Enter a number between `1`-`45` to play with that question set (1x15 Questions)
-   - Enter "0" to play all 45 rounds sequentially

 ## Benchmark Results